LOCATIONS AND FACILITIES

 Crowley Complex.
 This residential complex contains three units: Calabria Hall, a dormitory housing 90 students; Sharp Hall, a dormitory housing 94 students; and Crowley Hall, a dormitory housing 90 students.
-The campus dining hall, coed lounge, The General Store, Residence Life Office, Resident Directors’ Office, and Parent Services are also located in this complex.
+The campus dining hall, coed lounge, The General Store, Residence Life Office, Resident Directors’ Office, Parent Services, and the University Housing Office and Director of University Housing are also located in this complex.
 Each residential unit has its own laundry facility.

 Spence Hall.
 This Resident Hall houses 230 students and is equipped with laundry facilities.
 The University Switchboard is also located in this building.

 Colonial Village Apartments.
 The Colonial Village Apartments are a modern way of living for DBU upperclassmen.
-The Ebby Halliday Center houses the University Housing Office as well as classrooms and faculty offices.
+The Ebby Halliday Center houses the Department of Kinesiology faculty, with coaches' offices, as well as classrooms and other faculty offices.
 Health Services is also located in the Colonial Village Apartments.

 J.E. and L.E.
 Mabee Village Townhomes.
 Mabee Village is an on-campus townhome neighborhood community that opened in Fall 2007.
 Mabee Village offers two-story, 3-bedroom, 3-bath townhome residences designed for upperclassmen students.